 Year 8 is an exciting time for students as they transition from orientation and being the 'new kids' to knowing the routine of school and becoming familiar with the requirements of the site and the expectations of teachers.
 They have moved on from being the youngest students at St Paul’s and their induction is complete.

-At the core of the Well-Being at St Paul’s College is the fostering of harmonious relationships between students, in a safe and supportive environment.
-When challenges arise, there is a network of support personnel who can be called on, including the Care Group teacher (with whom they meet every week in the Care period), the Student Coordinator for Year 8, the Pastoral Care Worker, and the school counsellors.
+At the core of wellbeing at St Paul’s Catholic College is the fostering of harmonious relationships between students, in a safe and supportive environment.
+When challenges arise, there is a network of support personnel who can be called on, including the Care Group teacher (with whom they meet every day), the Year 8 Leader of Wellbeing and Engagement, the Pastoral Care Worker and the school counsellors.

-Year 8 can be an exciting time for many students as they continue their rotation through the elective courses (Technics, Art, Music, Languages, Food Technology) before making their subject choices for Years 9 and 10.
-The Well-Being Program and personnel at St Paul’s attempt to support students emotionally and spiritually in their academic journey.
+Year 8 will continue their rotation through the elective courses (Technics, Art, Music, Languages, Food Technology) before making their subject choices for Years 9 and 10.
+The CARE program and wellbeing personnel at St Paul’s attempt to support students emotionally and spiritually in their academic journey.